Spycsh/xtalker/README.md

 bash run_distributed_infer_<parallelism number>.sh
 ```

-> Notice: PIRender model now has accuracy issue in bf16 optimization so we disable bf16 here
+> Notice: PIRender model now has accuracy issue in bf16 optimization so we disable bf16 here.
+If you want to involve this model, please also follow PIRender's [license](https://github.com/RenYurui/PIRender/blob/main/LICENSE.md) for appropriate usage.

 ### GC